Going to the Audiologist

-But hearing problems also can be more complicated — a little like solving a mystery.
+Hearing problems can be a little like solving a mystery.
 Why?
-Because the ear has several different parts, it's mostly hidden inside your head, and it connects to your brain.
+Because the ear has several different parts and it connects to your brain.
 To make hearing happen, your ears need your brain and your brain needs your ears.

-An audiologist can help figure out what the problem is with a kid's hearing.
-He or she might send a report to the kid's doctor, so they can work together on solving the problem.
+An audiologist can help figure out what the problem is with a kid's hearing and work with the doctor on solving the problem.
 Kids with hearing problems may visit an audiologist regularly to see how the treatments are working and to make sure their hearing hasn't changed.

 What Will It Feel Like?

+Visiting the audiologist doesn't hurt.
+The audiologist will use the otoscope to check your ears.
 You've probably already had an otoscope (say: OH-tuh-scope) exam during your regular checkup at the doctor's office.
 An otoscope is a tool that can be used to look inside your ear.
 It's dark in there, so the otoscope has a light.
-The audiologist will use the otoscope to look around.
-He or she might pull on your ear a little bit to get different views inside.
-This will help the audiologist spot anything unusual that might explain your hearing trouble.

 Another test measures how well your inner ear is working.
-To test the inner ear, which is made of bone, you wear a special headband while you listen for the sounds.
+To test the inner ear you wear a special headband while you listen for the sounds.
 The headband needs to be tight to vibrate the bones in your middle ear and send the sound to your inner ear.
 Usually, one end of the headband will be behind your ear and the other end will be in front of your opposite ear.

-Once your earphones are on your head correctly, the audiologist will go to a nearby room to do the test.
+When your earphones are on your head correctly, the audiologist will go to a nearby room to do the test.
 There will be a window between the two rooms, but the glass might look a little dark.
 That's on purpose.
 Why?
-Because the audiologist doesn't want you to see everything he or she is doing.
-If you did, you might notice the doctor's hand moving to send you a sound and that could tip you off that a sound is coming and affect the results.
-If you can't see the doctor, then you're just listening and the test is measuring your hearing alone.
+So you don’t get any clues about when the sound is coming.
+That would be cheating.

 What's My Grade?